PetHubLocal/pethublocal.github.io/about.md

         },
         "Web": {
-            "Host": "0.0.0.0",                              <- IP Address to listen to for the http and https web server "HTTPPort": 80,                                 <- HTTP Port for Hub Firmware update and Browser interface, should be 80 for the Hub.
+            "Host": "0.0.0.0",                              <- IP Address to listen to for the http and https web server "HTTPPort": 80,                                 <- HTTP Port for Hub Firmware update and Browser interface, must be 80 for the Hub.
-            "HTTPSPort": 443,                               <- HTTPS Port for Hub Credentials call, must be port 443.
+            "HTTPSPort": 443,                               <- HTTPS Port for Hub Credentials call, must be port 443 for the Hub.
             "Cert": "hub.pem",                              <- HTTPS certificate
             "CertKey": "hub.key"                            <- HTTPS Private Key for certificate },